-Antique rings tend to have diamonds of a higher quality, and the value of the ring appreciates more because the detail of the prongs and settings are often intricate and difficult to replicate.
+Antique rings tend to have diamonds of higher quality, and the value of the ring appreciates more because the detail of the prongs and settings are often intricate and difficult to replicate.
 Only purchase unusual original rings that are well made.
 For a diamond, avoid any color grade below K (too yellow) or below Very Good (not enough sparkle).

 Set a budget, price is generally dictated by the size and quality of the center stone.
 If you have a tight budget, choose a smaller clear white diamond or a bigger darker diamond.
-It is important to go to a reputable dealer and you should always ask what the carat of the gold is (15 or 18 carat) which a lot of antique rings were made in.
+It is important to go to a reputable dealer and you should always ask what the carat of the gold is (15 or 18 carats) which a lot of antique rings were made in.

 Do your market research, older stones will have a more unique and custom look. consider the (4 C’s).
 Modern jewelers examine carat, color, clarity, and cut when appraising diamond engagement rings.
 Look for an antique ring that was cut by hand, as modern engagement rings are cut by laser.

 Ask about the quality of the stones; color and clarity.
 This is important with diamonds as they are color and clarity graded.
 Assess the clarity of the antique ring by looking for flaws in the stone.
 The clearer the stone, the more valuable the ring will be.
-Antique engagement rings often come with diamonds that have yellow, green or soft pink tints.
+Antique engagement rings often come with diamonds that have yellow, green, or soft pink tints.

 Buying Antique Jewelry

-Find a ring with character that includes quality craftsmanship and attention to detail.
+Find a ring with a character that includes quality craftsmanship and attention to detail.
 An antique engagement ring should be one of a kind.
 Decide if you want to buy a ring from a particular period in history.
 Antique rings often represent the period that they were made and worn.

 If there is a particular style of antique jewelry that you like, you have to decide whether you want an actual vintage piece or you are happy with a modern version.
-Many jewelers still make Victorian, Edwardian, or Art Deco style rings.
+Many jewelers still make Victorian, Edwardian, or Art Deco-style rings.
 Some are replicas of famous pieces, while others are simply inspired by these gorgeous traditions.